 Moles usually appear in your first 25 years of life — and you may acquire 10-40 by adulthood.
-They’re the result of cells in the skin growing in a cluster.
-Usually, they’re brown or black, but may darken some due to hormones produced during adolescence and pregnancy and after sun exposure.
+They are the result of cells in the skin growing in a cluster.
+Usually, they’re brown or black, but may darken some due to hormones produced during adolescence pregnancy, or after sun exposure.

 Skin tags are small collections of skin, or flaps, that dangle.
 You may have them on your neck, chest, back, or armpits.
 They aren’t painful or dangerous, but can be irritating.

 Most moles are entirely natural and only need to be removed if you don't like their location, or they are raised and rub against clothing or get caught on jewelry.
 They stay the same shape, diameter, and color for years.

 Bring any moles to the doctor’s attention that are asymmetrical, larger than a pencil eraser in diameter, or changing shape or size.
-If you have a mole that bleeds or is crusty, you should also have it checked out.
+If you have a mole that bleeds or is crusty, you should also have it checked.
 Moles that have reddish, pinkish, or bluish hues are also of concern.